Schmitzi/webserv/study/notes.md

    3. If the host as determined by rule 1 or 2 is not a valid host on the server, the response MUST be a 400 (Bad Request) error message. -->

+A server MAY reject a request that contains both Content-Length and Transfer-Encoding or process such a request in accordance with the Transfer-Encoding alone.
+Regardless, the server MUST close the connection after responding to such a request to avoid the potential attacks.